RocketMan/zookeeper/docs/Albums.md

 Fields match exactly, unless '*' is appended, in which case a stemming search is done.
 The 'match' keyword indicates a full-text search against the indicated columns.

+X-APIKEY authentication is required to access the `albumart` property.
+`albumart` is the absolute URI path to the cached resource, null if artwork is not cached for the album, or empty string if artwork is disabled for the album.
+When setting `albumart` in a POST or PATCH request, supply the full URL to the image you want to cache for the album, null to remove album art, or empty string to disable album art.

 X-APIKEY authentication is required for use of the location filter.
 Possible filter values are (case-insensitive): A-File, Deaccessioned,